 During the retreat to the town of Elverum, a harrowing Nazi air attack convinces the King and Crown Prince that it’s time to split up the family, so the Crown Princess and her three children head for Sweden (and later to the U. S., where they will live with FDR and Eleanor for the duration of the war.)
 The next day, the German Minister to Norway meets with King Håkon to offer the final ultimatum.
 And I think it’s this pivotal moment that gives the English version of the film its erroneously translated and weaker title, “The King’s Choice.”

-His real struggle is not in making the decision, it’s in resigning himself to its inevitable consequences.
+His real struggle is not in making the decision to abide by his people’s will; it’s in resigning himself to its inevitable consequences.
 We don’t get to see those consequences in the film (which is over two hours long), but history records them.
 Norway became the most heavily occupied country in WWII, with almost 375,000 Nazi soldiers.
 Thousands of Norwegian Jews and Norwegian resistance fighters were deported and executed.
 Thousands of Norwegian women and more than 12,000 “half-breed” children endured imprisonment, lifelong cruelty, and shame as part of Hitler’s Lebensborn Project.

 The film ends with a scene showing the reunion of King Hakon and Crown Prince Olav with young Prince Harald (who is King of Norway today.)
 I read one review that criticizes the film as dangerously nationalistic.
 Although I think the film does an incredible job of portraying historic events and decisions — some which seem eerily similar to those we face today — I completely understand the reviewer’s perspective.
 It’s a slippery slope from nationalism and populism to fascism and dictatorships.